qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 `QObject` does, `class Meta(type(QObject), ABCMeta)` - and an identity test does not recognize such objects, so their calls would take no lease.

-The bit is `MetatypeSubclassLease`; cleared, the identity test is back.
+Bit `MetatypeSubclassLease`; cleared, the identity test is back and `proof-metatype-subclass` finds such a call unleased.

 ### Leases taken inside a conversion